bitfinity-network/bitfinity-evm-sdk/src/register-evm-agent/src/register_evm_agent/README.md

 # Register EVM Agent

-A Cli tool for generating an ETH Wallet & reserving a canister to the EVMC
+A Cli tool for generating an ETH Wallet & reserving a canister to the EVM canister

 ## Build